dice-cyfronet/atmosphere/doc/api/appliance_types.md

 ```

 The `active` parameters set to true means that this `appliance type` is connected with one or more `virtual machine templates` and there is possible to spawn `appliance` from this appliance type.
 This parameter is read only.
+The `saving` parameter depicts the appliance type having at least one virtual machine template in the saving state.

 <a name="visible_to"></a> The `visible_to` parameter distinguish when such appliance type can be used.
 Allowed values are as follow: